spacetask/taskhive/README.md

         Taskhive is free(libre), open source software (FOSS/FLOSS).
-        Anyone can crack open the code and see what it does, modify the code, share it with the world -- but most importantly, prove it is only doing what it claims to, nothing more.
+        Anyone can crack open the code and see what it does, modify it, and share it with the world.
+But most importantly, it can be audited and prove that it is not doing anything milacious.

         Taskhive is made in a completely FOSS environment by strong supporters of libre software.